GavinKemp69/dnd-notes/Locations/The Unexplored/Fort Enton.md

 Fortified village of humans and dwarves in self-imposed exile from the world above.
 They trade with the [[Mermarids]].
+Supporters of [[Okkuks]] and want to see the world returned to nature.